mcmtilman/SwiftPuLP/README.md

 ### Model

 A model represents an LP problem to be solved by one of the solvers supported by PuLP.
-The model has an optional objective, consisting of a linear function and an optimization goal, where the optimization is one of:
+The model has an optional *Objective*, consisting of a linear function and an optimization goal.

-    .minimize

-    .maximize

 In addition, the model takes 0 or more labeled constraints.